 Salaries of permanent staff must be within the overall staff and budget ceilings set by the Ministry of Public Service in consultation with the MoES.
 Salary allocations must include staff in post, be within the approved structure and salary scales within a given financial year.
 This will be provided in a schedule by the Ministry of Public Service.
 In addition, the Education Department must prepare a recruitment plan and submit it to the Human Resource Management (HRM) Department for the vacant positions of teachers and District/Municipal Education Offices.
-The recruitment plan should rank schools according to vacancy rates, and allocate additional teaching staff to schools with the highest vacancy rates first.
-To ensure that staffing requirements and recurrent costs for this are adequately provided for, LGs must submit the respective school staffing requirements to the MoPS by September 30th, with copy to the MoES and MoFPED.
+To ensure that staffing requirements and recurrent costs for this are adequately provided for, LGs must submit the respective school staffing requirements to the MoPS by September 30th 2018, with copy to the MoES and MoFPED.